Star Trek: Discovery season 3: Visual effects

 Describing the season's new setting as a "double-edged sword", Zimmerman explained that they no longer had to work within the confines of established continuity but all of the new effects would still be scrutinized by fans.
 Discussion began early regarding how the classic Star Trek transporter effect should be depicted in this time period, and Crafty Apes created 10 to 15 different versions of what the new effect could look like.
 The chosen style is much faster than in previous series to show an advancement in technology.
 The effect of the character in "Die Trying" who was in a transporter accident was created by Ghost VFX.
 Other new effects include programmable matter and the fact that many chairs and consoles float.
 Pixomondo worked on the look of programmable matter, and initially were able to simulate it based on the movements of Book's hands on the console of his ship.

 Zimmerman praised the series' art department for the different starship designs that they produced for the season, noting that they were very different from what was seen previously.
-Pizomondo created the sequence where Discovery arrives at Starfleet headquarters, where 15 new Starfleet ships are introduced.
+Pixomondo created the sequence where Discovery arrives at Starfleet headquarters, where 15 new Starfleet ships are introduced.
 The headquarters environment is a "bubble forcefield generated by a corkscrew-looking space station" at its center, and Pixomondo had to track where all of the starships were inside the environment so the correct ones would always be visible for each shot.
 Many of the larger ships are seen moving slowly to help convey their size.
 Pixomondo also developed some of the non-Starfleet starships, such as Book's smaller courier ship.
 The biggest challenge with that ship was the fact that it can break apart and reform, with the visual effects team attempting to create logical ways for this to happen.
 In the season premiere, Book's ship is pursued through a debris field by another courier ship that Pixomondo also created.
 Some of the debris used digital models recycled from the previous seasons, but other elements had to be created new for the episode.
 The model of the Discovery was also reused from previous seasons, but it was upgraded to use programmable matter after a few episodes.
 Pixomondo developed a new process for the season's viewscreen effects, which were created in the previous seasons with 2D animation.
 For the upgraded Discovery model and future ships such as Book's, full 3D elements were animated and added to the shots.